mintra-ruensuk/mintra-ruensuk.github.io/schools.md

 	</div>
 </div>
 <p>
-	AIT is one the best international graduate schools in Thailand.
-AIT is home.
-I spent my quality time here at AIT for only less than 2 years, but it's full of good memories.
-With the high reputation of the school in Asian, the school attracts people with high talents to join its programs.
-Specifically in Thailand, AIT is a place where countless amazing people come to pursue their dreams.
-Of course, I am a dreamer.
-AIT is the first ever international school that I joined.
-I was honored to be taught by professors and was surrounded by foreign friends.
-Life in AIT was very great.
-There are a lot of trees, houses, restaurants, and bicycle paths.
-Here at AIT, bicyclists are more powerful than car drivers.
-Don't worry you won't get hit by a car (but please be careful outside the school).
-God, I miss AIT so bad.
+	AIT is one of the top international graduate schools in Thailand.
+It is a place that feels like home to me.
+Although I spent only a short time at AIT, less than 2 years, it was filled with many happy memories.
+AIT has a strong reputation in Asia and attracts talented students from around the world to its programs.
+In Thailand, AIT is a place where many people come to chase their dreams, and I was fortunate to be one of them.
+As a student at AIT, I was privileged to be taught by exceptional professors and to make friends with people from other countries.
+Life at AIT was wonderful.
+The campus is surrounded by trees, houses, restaurants, and bicycle paths, and bicyclists are actually more powerful than car drivers on campus.
+Just be careful when you're off campus!
+I miss AIT so much.
 </p>

 <header>
 	<h2>Mahanakorn University of Technology</h2>
-	<p>first place that have changed my entire world</p>
+	<p>the first place that completely changed my world</p>
 </header>
 <span class="image fit"><img src="{{ "/images/mut.jpg" | absolute_url }}" alt="" /></span>
 <p>
-	MUT might not be the most famous school in Thailand, but without MUT, I would not have come this far.
-Five years there was pretty long, and I enjoyed every minute as a student and also as a junior lecturer.
-I was completely no one before joining the school.
-Professors helped shape me by increasing my enthusiasm.
-I was a geek haha.
-I got to know the programming more and more and it is something that I will enjoy for the rest of my life.
-Image is taken from <a href="http://www.mut.ac.th/organization">http://www.mut.ac.th/organization</a>.
+	MUT may not be the most well-known school in Thailand, but it has played a crucial role in my journey to where I am today.
+I spent five years at MUT as a student and later as a junior lecturer, and I enjoyed every minute of it.
+Before joining MUT, I was a nobody, but the professors there helped to shape me and fuel my passion for programming.
+I will always be grateful for the time I spent at MUT and the knowledge and skills I gained there.
+The image above was taken from <a href="http://www.mut.ac.th/organization">http://www.mut.ac.th/organization</a>.
 </p>